Talks

 About me

-I am the maths curriculum designer for Oak National Academy, overseeing the design and development of a new, fully resourced open licensed maths curriculum for 5-16 year olds.
-I previously worked for seven years as the maths specialist for the primary and secondary PGCE at the University of Huddersfield.
+I am the maths curriculum designer for the government’s education arm’s length body Oak National Academy, overseeing the design and development of a new, fully resourced open licensed maths curriculum for 5-16 year olds funded by the department for education, and aiding the development of the first government funded forward facing AI tool, aila.
+I previously worked for seven years as the maths specialist and course leader for the secondary PGCE at the University of Huddersfield.
 I am a former teacher, head of faculty and assistant headteacher, and I have authored 5 mathematics books including the best selling internationally published subject knowledge book 'Yes, But Why?
 Teaching for Understanding in Mathematics'.
-I have been a trustee at the Mathematical Association and have recently graduated with a PhD studying the intended and enacted primary mathematics curriculum.
+I am also a trustee for Axiom Maths after serving as Editor-in-Chief at the Mathematical Association for several years, and have recently graduated with a PhD studying the intended and enacted primary mathematics curriculum (looking at how government initiatives are designed and subsequently how they play out in the classroom).

 Recent talks